-The default language of the LCD screen of the display device and the VCP40 is English, and you can change it via the remote control.
-The VCP40 phone will detect and use the same language as the display device.
+The default language of the LCD screen of the display device and the video conferencing phone is English, and you can change it via the remote control.
+The video conferencing phone will detect and use the same language as the display device.

 The default language of the web user interface is English.
-You can change the language of the web user interface via the web user interface.
+You can change the language of the web user interface via web user interface.
 The available languages for endpoint are English, Chinese Simplified, Chinese Traditional, French, German, Italian, Polish, Portuguese, Spanish, Turkish and Russian.